 Union Hates President Gerald Ford and Soviet leader Leonid Brezhnev made ???matic breakthrough to curb?

-Union Hates President Gerald Ford and Soviet leader Leonid Brezhnev made ???matic breakthrough to curb the nuclear arms race in Vladivostok on ???
+Background: Union Hates President Gerald Ford and Soviet leader Leonid Brezhnev made ???matic breakthrough to curb the nuclear arms race in Vladivostok on ???
 (24 November).
 They signed a joint statement outlining ways to ??? sea and air-strike missiles as well as highly controversial multiple (???RV) warheads.

 The two leaders had been meeting in the eastern port for just over 24 hours both sides, it was reported, had agreed to an overall total of strategic delivers vehicles, including some topped with MIRVs.